iExecBlockchainComputing/iexec-doc/teexecution.rst

 End-to-end protection means full protection of the application data, user data, embedded data as well as application output data.

+Intel® Software Guard Extensions (SGX) is a technology that runs code and data in CPU-hardened “enclaves” or a ‘Trusted Execution Environment’ (TEE).

+The enclave is a trusted area of memory where critical aspects of the application functionality are protected, helping keep code and data confidential and unmodified.

-The following guide shows steps by steps how to run an application protected by Intel® SGX, guaranteeing the security of the application data.
+This following section outlines step by step how to run an application protected by Intel® SGX.

-The solution is available using the iExec sdk.
+The solution is available through the iExec SDK.

-| Please follow instruction to install the SDK.
+Head to the `Getting Started`_ section to install and use the iExec SDK for task execution.

-| Your account must be topped up with RLC in order to trigger the execution of an application.
+Your account must be topped up with RLC in order to trigger the execution of an application.
-| Go to `Getting Started`_ section to learn how to install and use the sdk for task execution.

 .. _Getting Started: /sdk.html

-Let's create a image with the 3D rendering software `Blender <https://www.blender.org/>`_ preserving the pricacy of the application.
+As an illustration, let's create an image with the 3D rendering software `Blender <https://www.blender.org/>`_, while preserving the privacy of the your input data.

-1. Encryption and Data pushing
+1. Encrypt and push data on a public server

-Let’s use it to locally encrypt the input data and push it on a public file hosting service so that the worker can access it:
+Let’s locally encrypt the data and push it on a public file hosting service, so that the worker is able to access it:

 .. code-block:: bash

     iexec tee init # create iExec trusted execution folders tree

-Download the blender model `iexec-rlc.blend <https://raw.githubusercontent.com/iExecBlockchainComputing/iexec-dapps-registry/master/iExecBlockchainComputing/Blender/iexec-rlc.blend>`_
+Download the blender model `iexec-rlc.blend <https://raw.githubusercontent.com/iExecBlockchainComputing/iexec-dapps-registry/master/iExecBlockchainComputing/Blender/iexec-rlc.blend>`_,
-and copy the file in the tee input folder.
+and copy the file in the *./tee/inputs* folder.

 .. code-block:: bash

     cp iexec-rlc.blend ./tee/inputs

-Encrypt the input data
+Encrypt the input data:

 .. code-block:: bash

     iexec tee encryptedpush --application 0x2f3422f2805693cf741ee32707d57923ef6fa55f
     ℹ using chain [kovan]
     ⠅⡘ ▶ encrypting data from /home/eric/pm/test/tee/inputs and uploadingcli: Pulling from iexechub/sgx-scone